shadyankit007/shadyankit007/README.md

 to college.
 Now pivoting into Data Science and Analytics — building skills, certifications, and real projects to back it up.

-Targeting a PG Diploma in Data Science/Analytics in Canada (Humber College, 2028).
+Targeting a PG Diploma in Data Science/Analytics.

 ---